cmoron/running_pace_api/README.md

 ## Contributing

-Feel free to contribute to the Running Pace Table API.
+Feel free to contribute to the MyPacer API.
 If you encounter any issues or have suggestions, please open an issue or a pull request.

 ## License